rikosintie/Discovery/docs/Getting_Started.md

 ## 2. Using a Python Virtual Environment

 I recommend running the scripts in a Python Virtual environment, especially if you on Mac/Linux.
-Both Operating systems use Python to manage system resources. macOS will ususally stop you from installing into the system Python folder but Ubuntu may not.
+Both Operating systems use Python to manage system resources. macOS will usually stop you from installing into the system Python folder but Ubuntu may not.
 It is possible to break your system if you upgrade system level packages.

 Using a virtual environment eliminates that risk.